ryanallen/words-of-my-perfect-teacher/README.md

 *rlung*, Skt. *prāṇa*, *vāyu*, lit. wind.
 Its characteristic is to be "light and mobile."
 The mind is described as riding on the *rlung* like a rider on a horse.
 Five different types of *rlung* regulate the functions of the body: i| the ascending energy (*gyen rgyu*), ii| the energy of evacuation (*thur sel*), iii| the fiery energy (me mnyam), iv| all-pervading energy (khyab byed) and v| the life-supporting energy (*srog 'dzin*).

 ## Enjoying the Emanations of Others
-*gzhan 'phrul dbang byed*, Skt. *Paranirmitavasavartin*, the sixth and highest level of the gods of the World of Desire, in which the gods enjoy the things miraculously produced by other gods.
+*gzhan 'phrul dbang byed*, Skt. *Paranirmitavaśavartin*, the sixth and highest level of the gods of the World of Desire, in which the gods enjoy the things miraculously produced by other gods.
 See [three worlds](#three-worlds).

 ## Enlightenment
 *byang chub*, Skt. *bodhi*, purification (*byang*) of all obscurations and realization (*chub*) of all qualities.